 Jumbo Mortgage Terms & Loan Structure:

-- No Monthly Mortgage Insurance cost (PMI) with all options.
+- No Monthly Private Mortgage Insurance (PMI) with all options.

 - Borrowers can choose from a variety of different loan terms like 30, 20, and 15-year fix rates & adjustable rate terms ARM in 5/1, 7/1 or 10/1

-- Depending on the state – homebuyers will have the option to do a piggyback loan that consists of a 1st mortgage (up to the conforming loan limit) plus a 2nd “piggyback” loan for the difference.
-The combo loans are a great way for homebuyers to avoid PMI and ensure they take advantage of the lower conventional loan interest rates.
+- Depending on the state – homebuyers will have the option to do a piggyback loan that consists of a first mortgage (up to the conforming loan limit) plus a second “piggyback” loan for the difference.
+The 80-10 and 80-15 combo loans are a great way for homebuyers to avoid PMI and ensure they take advantage of the lower conventional loan interest rates.

-Example of a 90% piggyback combo loan structure: Jim has decided to purchase a home for $650,000 in Tampa, FL.
+Example of a 90% piggyback combo loan structure: Jim has decided to purchase a home for $650,000 in Charlotte, NC.
 He is interested in the 10% down loan option.
-In this scenario, Jim’s first mortgage amount would be $424,100 – the conforming loan limit for his county.
-His second mortgage loan amount would be $160,900.
+In this scenario, Jim’s first mortgage amount would be $453,100 – the conforming loan limit for his county.
+His second mortgage loan amount would be $131,900.
 The remaining difference of $65,000 (10%) would be his down payment.

 - All Jumbo programs will require full underwriting documentation in relation to the borrower’s income and assets.
 Please note, “stated” income or reduced income doc programs are not available.
 Self-employed borrowers are required to provide a min (2) years of tax returns

 - Home buyers should be prepared to show required mortgage payment reserves.
 This is the amount of liquid and non-liquid assets after down payment and closing costs.
-The amount of payments reserves will depend on many factors like loan amount, down payment and property state.
+The number (months) of payments reserves will depend on many factors like loan amount, down payment and credit score.

-- Only single family homes, condos and townhomes are eligible.
+- Only single family homes, condos, and townhomes are eligible.
 Building a new home on your own lot is not permitted.
 However, if you are purchasing a home that is being sold directly from a new home builder (spec home) this IS eligible.
-Lot loans, land loans, commercial loans, mobile homes, manufactured homes and muti-unit properties are also not approved
+Lot loans, land loans, commercial loans, mobile homes, manufactured homes and multi-unit properties are also not approved

 - All applicants must be U.S. citizens